All the information on checkyourfood.com & checkyournutrition.com is based on current scientific research.

 We then provide links to the more detailed science in regard to nutrients as we do not duplicate the content provided by various scientific research sites.

-Where specific science from studies is represented in its original form, checkyourfood.com has expressly applied for a licence to re-produce such material on our site.
+Where specific science from studies is represented in its original form, CheckYourFood Ltd has expressly applied for a licence to re-produce such material on our site.

-Checkyourfood.com also provides the amounts of various nutrients available in foods, this information is obtained from the UK Institute of Food research (IFR) & the U.S Department of Agriculture.
+Checkyourfood.com & checkyournutrition.com also provide the amounts of various nutrients available in foods, this information is obtained from the UK Institute of Food research (IFR), now known as the Quadram Institute & the U.S Department of Agriculture (USDA).
 Users will be able to select their preferred data source.
-Phytochemical and essential amino acid data is sourced from the USDA.
+Phytochemical and essential amino acid data is sourced from the USDA .

-Checkyourfood.com also provides dietary recommended intake information (RDA's) for nutrients; this information is reprinted with permission from the National Academy of Sciences, courtesy of the National Academies Press, Washington, D.C.
+Checkyourfood.com & checkyournutrition.com also provide dietary recommended intake information (RDA's) for nutrients; this information is reprinted with permission from the National Academy of Sciences, courtesy of the National Academies Press, Washington, D.C.

 1. We use the nutrient composition data for natural, pre-prepared and processed ingredients.